amorris28/bohannan_website/content/talapas.md

 Run a batch script by typing `sbatch` and then the name of the batch script (the filename extension doesn't matter so I usually just use `.batch`).
 The script will run in the directory you call it from.
-So if you're in your home directory and you want to run commands in another directory, you have have to add some `cd` commands to the batch script to navigate to where you want the commands to run.
+So if you're in your home directory and you want to run commands in another directory, you have to add some `cd` commands to the batch script to navigate to where you want the commands to run.
 Or you can `cd` to the project directory and run the batch script from there.
 Alternatively, you can just add filepaths to the commands.